jayarc/Adaptdark/README.md

 3. Build and install system-wide:

 ### For building Adaptdark you can modify regen.sh with your own username/paths and run ./regen.sh in the project folder to do an entire build quickly and get a notification when it's finished.

+## If you are using the regen.sh file mentioned above you do not need to do the ./autoge.sh, make and sudo make install mentioned below here.
+I've added the regen.sh file as a shortcut to rebuild a theme after changes have been made.
+You can also not use regen.sh and just do the three commands below, it's and either or situation ;)

  ```
  ./autogen.sh